 Authorising Officers must exercise their minds every time they are asked to sign a form.
 They must never sign or rubber stamp Form(s) without thinking about their personal and Fenland District Council s responsibilities.
+It is not acceptable to use "copy and paste" from previous forms; each application must be individually and carefully considered.
 An Authorising Officer should not authorise directed surveillance where they are actively involved in the investigation for which it is required.
 Accordingly, authority should be provided by an alternative Authorising Officer (it does not matter if they are from a different service).